lodauria/IoT_Group_Project/src/Devices/DockDevice/README.md

 ```
 {
   "dock_id": 13,
-  "detected": 0
+  "event": 0
 }
 ```
 `dock_id` identify the sender.

-`detected` if it is 1 there is a boat in the dock, 0 otherwise
+`event` if it is 1 the boat leaves the dock, 0 otherwise

-To toggle the light, the device is subscribed to the topic `dock/led` and accepts messages with this format
+The devices to turn on the LED when a boat is entering the marina, are subscribed to the topic `dock/assign` and they accept messages with this format
 ```
 {
-"dock_id": 13,
+"dock_num": 13,
-"state":1
+"boat_id":"TS57845",
+"event":"0"
 }
 ```
-`dock_id` identify the receiver.
+`dock_id` The dock assigned to the boat

-`state` if it is 0 the led will turn off, otherwise will be turn on
+`event = 0` means that a boat entering the marina `boat_id` The plate of the boat